"Wattsense is a link between buildings and management applications to optimize energy, comfort, occupancy, and maintenance."

 From technical data intended only for the building's operation, the data captured through Wattsense takes on a whole new meaning when processed through the Intent platform.
 It becomes a tool for a more fluid and more qualitative customer relationship between the property manager and the occupants.

-All real estate services to support companies facing the complex and multiple challenges of transformation.
+A Real Estate service to support companies facing the complex and multiple challenges of transformation.

 of property management in France